If you’re interested in knowing what spiritual direction is, what I offer as a spiritual director, and what it can look like, read on…

 – those who want to deepen an existing Christian faith, perhaps exploring new ways of praying or of expressing their spirituality;

-- those who find themselves feeling spiritually stuck in some way and are seeking support in exploring how they got to this point, and how to move forwards;
+– those who find themselves feeling spiritually stuck in some way, and who are seeking support in exploring how they got to this point, and how to move forwards;

 – those who face an important life decision and want to approach it in a grounded, wise, holistic, and discerning way;